markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/create-adaptive-forms.md

 When the user enters the application id  and clicks the **FetchApplication** button, the mobile number associated with the application id is fetched from the database using the Get operation of the form data model.

 This form makes use of the POST invocation of the Form Data Model to verify the mobile number using OTP.
 The form's submit action is triggered on successful verification of the mobile number using the following code.
 We are triggering the click event of the submit button named **submitForm**.

+>[!NOTE]
+> You will need to provide the API Key and the API Secret values specific to your [Nexmo](https://dashboard.nexmo.com/) account in the appropriate fields of the MyAccountForm

 ![trigger-submit](assets/trigger-submit.JPG)